csciarri/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/insurance-claim-lifecycle-automation/documentation/deployment-guide.md

 - [Create Agent](#create-agent)
 - [Testing and Validation](#testing-and-validation)

-## Pre-Implementation
-By default, [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) uses a temporary session that it generates from your user credentials for stack operations.
-If you specify a service role, CloudFormation will instead use that role's credentials.

-To deploy this solution, your IAM user/role or service role must have permissions to deploy the resources specified in the CloudFormation template.
-For more details on [AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) (IAM) with CloudFormation, please refer to the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-template.html).

-You must also have [AWS Command Line Interface](https://aws.amazon.com/cli/) (CLI) installed.
-For instructions on installing AWS CLI, please see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 ### Enable Anthropic Claude3 Sonnet
 Navigate to the [Amazon Bedrock > Model access console](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess):
 - Select **Manage model access**